An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Patients should be aware that doctors may prefer a specific treatment depending on their specialty, with urologists and medical oncologists tending to recommend watchful waiting, surgery, or hormone therapy and radiation oncologists recommending radiation therapy.
 It is always wise to seek a second opinion to feel comfortable about proceeding with a treatment program.
 Delaying treatment, while having the cancer monitored for signs of progression (watchful waiting or active surveillance), is also an acceptable option for many patients.

-Depending on the cancer stage and other factors, patients have four main treatment options:
+Depending on the cancer stage and other factors, patients have 4 main treatment options that are commonly used:

 Active surveillance, also called watchful waiting, involves monitoring the tumor for cancer progression to determine if and when treatment should be started.

 Surgery (radical prostatectomy)removes the prostate gland.
 The vessels that carry semen and surrounding tissue may also be removed.
 Radical prostatectomy may be performed either through open surgery or using laparoscopic or robotic techniques.

 Radiation therapytargets the tumor either externally (external beam radiation) or internally (implanted "seeds").

 Androgen deprivation therapy, also called hormone therapy, uses orchiectomy (surgical removal of the testicles) or drugs to stop production of male hormones.

 It is important to understand that there are few or no high-quality trials comparing the different treatment approaches with each other.

 Stage I and Stage II Treatment Options (Localized Prostate Cancer)